Biblical Distinctions Between the Father and the Son

 Yahushua never claimed to be the Almighty Elohim.
 Everything He said about Himself indicates that He did not consider Himself equal to Elohim in any way . . . not in power, authority, knowledge or age.

 In every period of His existence, whether in heaven or on earth, His words and conduct reflect subordination to Elohim.
-Yahuwah is the senior.
-Yahushua is the junior.
+Yahuwah is the senior, or Father.
+Yahushua is the junior, or Son.
 Elohim is always superior.
 Yahushua is the lesser one who was begotten by Yahuwah the Father (Colossians 1:15; Revelation 3:14).

 Yahushua distinguished from Elohim the Father